o3de/o3de.org/content/docs/userguide/terrain-import-data.md

+description: ' Import and export &ALYlong; terrain data such as heightmaps, color maps, terrain blocks, and splat maps. '
+slug: terrain-import-data
+title: Importing and Exporting Terrain Data
+---
 # Importing and Exporting Terrain Data<a name="terrain-import-data"></a>

 You can import and export terrain data such as color maps, terrain blocks, and splat maps\.